 How To Re-Cover Chair Seats With A Drop Cloth

 And that was it for the tables and chairs.
-Sounds like a lot of work but it went fast.
+It sounds like a lot of work, but it went fast.
 Re-covering the chair seat was the easiest part.
-Putting multiple coats of paint on the table and chairs and waiting for them to dry was the most time consuming.
+Putting multiple coats of paint on the table and chairs and waiting for them to dry was the most time-consuming.

 But the table looks great.
 So much better than the golden oak.
-I applied several thin coats of General Finishes High Performance Topcoat Flat Sealer (on Amazon here) on the table top only.
+I applied several thin coats of General Finishes High-Performance Topcoat Flat Sealer on the tabletop only.

 You can see how I used the layering block on the legs of the table and part of the base.
 I didn’t layer paint on the chairs.